Trump issues statement from Gold Star families defending Arlington Cemetery visit and ripping Harris

 Trump thanked the family members for their statement via social media.
 “Thank you for saying you wanted me to stand with you ... and take pictures, that it was your request, not mine,” he wrote.

-Throughout the weekend, Trump has used his social media accounts to distribute video testimonials from some relatives who signed the joined the statement.
+Throughout the weekend, Trump has used his social media accounts to distribute video testimonials from some relatives who signed the statement.

 Christy Shamblin, Gee's mother-in-law, said in a 90-second message that Trump and his aides were “respectful” and a “a comfort” to the families who gathered at Arlington.
 Then she directly addressed her remarks to Harris.